top of page

 01_0150_op_final_1093.png

-The Loguetown design drew inspiration from the manga as well as real world references from Florence, Italy for architectural details.
+The design of Loguetown drew inspiration from the original "One Piece" manga as well as real world references from Florence, Italy for architectural details.

-The plaza where the execution scene takes place was hand built by the modeling team, including the intricate geometric details such as the roof tiles, bricks, and paving stones.
-Due to the prominence and proximity in so many shots, the details on the cathedral were geometry based and heavily procedural to get the best possible clarity and precision.
+The plaza where the execution scene takes place was hand built by the modeling team with intricate geometric details such as the roof tiles, bricks, and paving stones.
+Due to the prominence and close proximity in so many shots, the cathedral required significant details to ensure the best possible clarity and precision.

-CG digidoubles were created for the crowd, using an in-house procedural body generation system and clothing library, referencing the color and dress of practical extras filmed on set.
+CG digidoubles were created for the crowd, using an in-house procedural body generation system and clothing library, referencing the color and dress of real extras filmed on set.

-The ambiance of the crowd had a collection of animations that allowed for quick details such as density, clothing, and general excitement/movement.
+The crowd had a collection of animations that allowed for quick details such as density, clothing, and general excitement/movement.

 For later shots with more dynamic movement, an agent simulation created their actions and guided the crowd through the environment.